geoflow3d/geoflow-bundle/README.md

 + Well aligned with the point cloud.
 + In GeoPackage or ESRI Shapefile format, or a PostGIS database connection.

-## Repository structure

-This repository is a collection of components that together form the software that does the building reconstruction.
-The components are added as git submodules, and they are parts, plugins of the *geoflow* software.
-You can read more about geoflow in the Wiki of this repository.

 ## Installation

 ### Using the binary packages